 “Blackwater and I spend time together every day.
 We go for walks together.
 Sometimes we just sit together and he loves to scratch his butt,” said Savannah Boan.

-Since joining the Gatorland team, Savannah has gone on to become an International Ambassador for Gatorland Global Conservation, the Alligator Enrichment Coordinator, and has supported conservation projects around the world.
+Since joining the Gatorland team, Savannah has gone on to become an International Ambassador for Gatorland Global Conservation, an Alligator Enrichment Coordinator, and has supported conservation projects around the world.
 She is currently the Park Director for Gatorland.

 Much criticism and turmoil